EOxServer/eoxserver/docs/sphinx/en/developers/core/registry.rst

 Detection and Registration
 --------------------------

-* config settings
-* loading of modules
-* searching of implementations
-* registration

 At startup the registry is initialized by the :class:`System` class in :mod:`eoxserver.core.system`.
 It calls the registry's :meth:`~Registry.load` method which automatically detects registered interfaces and their